Local and global scalar curvature rigidity of Einstein manifolds: Underdetermined elliptic equations

-We will now state the main result of \cite{Delay2012} in the case of the double divergence operator $\delta^2$ acting on trace-free symmetric 2-tensors.
+We will now state the main result of \cite{Delay2012} in the case of the double divergence operator $\delta^2$ acting on trace-free symmetric two-tensors.
 This will be applied in Section \ref{sec_prescribe_scal}

-Let $P := \delta^2$ considered as a map from trace-free symmetric 2-tensors to functions.
+Let $P := \delta^2$ considered as a map from trace-free symmetric two-tensors to functions.
 The formal adjoint is then the trace-free part of the Hessian, $P^* = \mathring{\nabla}^2$.
 We make the following assumption. \begin{assm} We assume that the kernel $\mathcal{K}$ of $P^*$ consists only of constant functions. \end{assm} This assumption is equivalent to the metric not being locally a warped product (see Theorem 4.3.3 of \cite{PetersenRiemannianGeometry}).

-Since $P = \delta \circ \delta$ acting on trace-free 2-tensors, we have $P^* = \mathcal{D} \circ d$ where $d$ is the differential acting on functions and $\mathcal{D}$ is the conformal Killing operator acting on 1-forms.
+Since $P = \delta \circ \delta$ acting on trace-free symmetric two-tensors, we have $P^* = \mathcal{D} \circ d$ where $d$ is the differential acting on functions and $\mathcal{D}$ is the conformal Killing operator acting on 1-forms.
 By Sections 9.1 and 9.4 in \cite{Delay2012}, the conditions (API) and (KRC) hold for $d$ and $\mathcal{D}$ and we conclude that these conditions hold for $P^*$ as well.

 Define the operator

 Let $\mathcal{K}^\perp$ be the orthogonal complement of $\mathcal{K}$ with respect to the $L^2_\psi$ inner product.
 Then $\mathcal{K}^\perp$ consists of all functions $\tilde{f}$ such that $\int_{\Omega} \tilde{f} \psi^2 \dv = 0$.
 Let $\pi_{\mathcal{K}^\perp}$ be the orthogonal projection onto $\mathcal{K}^\perp$ with respect to the $L^2_\psi$ inner product.
 By Theorem 3.8 of \cite{Delay2012} we have that